 The Most Vital Piece of Knowledge for Any Pet Care Business

 What do dog walking, dog hotels, dog boarding, dog kennels, dog groomers, dog day care, dog trainers, dog nutritionist, and all pet professionals need to know?
 What is the singular most vital piece of knowledge and essential component of any pet business to keep dogs safe, healthy, and happy in any scenario?
 Behavior.
-And there’s extra credit for in-depth knowledge of psychology, cognitive ethology, force-free dog training, behavioral ecology, evolution, physiology, neurobiology, sociology, learning theory and animal husbandry.
+And there’s extra credit for in-depth knowledge of ethology, cognitive ethology, nutrition, force-free dog training, behavioral ecology, evolution, physiology, neurobiology, sociology, learning theory, and animal husbandry.